j3k0/mesos-compose/README.md

 If that's not the case, you can export the `MYID` env to set the zookeeper ID.

+## Optional config

+`MESOS_HOSTNAME` - Change the hostname used by mesos internally.
+IP address is used if not set.

 ## Links

  - [Docker Compose](https://docs.docker.com/compose/)